VendingMashine/catapult/README.md

 # catapult

-Catapult is an Web API abstraction tool.
+Catapult is a Web API abstraction tool.
 The aim of this package is to simplify adding data endpoints to a NodeJS application/server.
 Here is a quick guide of how this works :

 For the following example to work, you must have MongoDB running.

 ### Import package

-	var catapult = require("catapult")
+	var catapult = require("catapult_edm")

 ###  Setup Components